 In August 2015, she was selected by the Defense Health Agency as Chief, Global Emerging Infections Surveillance Section to oversee a $60M global infectious disease surveillance portfolio in 80 countries to ensure force health protection and readiness of the Joint Force.

-Commander Jones currently serves as Executive Officer of the Naval Medical Research Center.
+Capt.
+Jones currently serves as Executive Officer of Naval Medical Research Center.